The 14 Smallest Animals in the World

 Kitti’s hog-nose bat, also called the bumblebee bat, is the world’s smallest bat.
 It is also the world’s smallest mammal in length.
 This reddish-brown bat has a hog-like snout, which it uses to feed on flying ants and small flies in its native territory of western Thailand and areas of Myanmar.

-This bat weighs about 0.07 ounces.
-These bats are about 0.75-inches long.
+These bats can weigh about 0.07 ounces and reach about 0.75 inches long.
 This tiny bat excites biologists because it may be undergoing a speciation process.
-During this process, those bats in Myanmar would become a separate species than those found in Thailand.
+During this process, those bats in Myanmar would become a separate species from those found in Thailand.
 It is a process that biologists seldom get to observe.

 Learn more about bats.